-PART 2: Students will write a three-paragraph essay on a specific tribe in your region.
+PART 2: Students will write a three-paragraph essay on a specific tribe in their region.
 This is an individual component to the project.
 Students will write an introductory paragraph, a main/detail paragraph and a summary paragraph.
-Students will focus on the same driving question: How did the First Californians survive using natural resources in the region they lived in?
+Students will focus on the same driving question: How did environment affect the culture and lives of my tribe?.